 Happy Friday, Everyone!
 We absolutely can not believe that October is already over.
 Holy moly!
 With October coming to a close, that means we are also finishing up with Dyslexia Awareness month.
 Our team was lucky enough to get to travel to the International Dyslexia Association’s National Conference last week - which was AMAZING.Read More

 My name is Mackenzie, and I am dyslexic.

 Some of my earliest memories of school are feelings of frustration, confusion, sadness, and feeling lonely.
 Another memory that still makes my stomach hurt today is trying to memorize math facts.
 I have a great memory for some things; song lyrics, things people say, and pictures.
 But, remembering letters and numbers is a totally different story.Read More

-So this can be one of the most challenging things we face as interventionists - what activities do I pull to target specific weaknesses for my students?
+So this can be one of the most challenging things we face as reading interventionists - what activities do I pull to target specific weaknesses for my struggling readers?
 And how can I do that without spending a TON of extra time that I don’t really have?

 We all want the very best for our students, it’s our mission and our goal to be providing the best possible instruction to help completely eliminate reading and spelling gaps.Read More

 Here we are with our last syllable type!
 If you’ve been with us since the beginning of this series you’re all caught up on the crazy reading and spelling rules you may have never heard of - we certainly hadn’t.
 If you missed learning about all the spelling rules with the other syllable types - go back and check them out!Read More